-- Need to resource new Environment Administration
+- Need to resource new Environment Administration.

-- Environment Unit has limited mandate, single position and no clear budget of its own - reactive not proactive - little ability to coordinate environment management concerns with economic development decision-making process
+Environment Unit has limited mandate, single position and no clear budget of its own - reactive not proactive - little ability to coordinate environment management concerns with economic development decision-making process

 - The CBEMP project was focused on capacity building.
-It did not specifically identify concerns with the way that the environment was being managed at that time, however its list of areas and activities required which are presented in the 'Work Still Required' section suggest what some of these were.
+It did not specifically identify concerns with the way that the environment was being managed at that time, however its list of areas and activities required, presented in the 'Work Still Required' section, suggest what some of these were known.

-- Fragmented approach to environmental management
+- Fragmented approach to environmental management.

-- Lack of coordinated decision-making - Lack of integration by Government with other stakeholders and NGO's - More initiatives for capacity building in all Government Departments
+- Lack of coordinated decision-making; - Lack of integration by Government with other stakeholders and NGO's.

-- Environment Unit reactive not proactive - Lack of continuity of effort - Lack of a co-ordinating body, e.g. Sustainable Development Commission - Insufficient monitoring of national performance - Disjointed administration of the country's environmental mandate - Lack of coordination of the management of sustainable development - Consider uniting environmental activities within a Land & Resources Department - Develop a co-ordinating body
+- Environment Unit reactive not proactive; - Lack of continuity of effort; - Lack of a coordinating body, e.g. Sustainable Development Commission; - Insufficient monitoring of national performance; - Disjointed administration of the country's environmental mandate; - Lack of coordination of the management of sustainable development.